swallowWings/ALTEK/README.md

  - Revision in deleting temporary files.

 O 2022.07
- - Bug revision in "Edit text files > Search and replace line by line" feature.
+ - Bug fix in "Edit text files > Search and replace line by line" feature.

+O 2022.08
+ - Bug fix in "File name processor" for setting desitnation folder.